BibekLakra91/unsplash-image-app/README.md

 ## Customize

-Feel free to customize the app as needed for your project.
+Feel free to customize the app as needed.
 You can modify the styling, add additional features, or integrate more APIs.

 ## License